69poorpotato/nighty-linux-headless/README.md

 > **"Some intents are OFF" on the bot step**
 > Your bot application doesn't have the privileged gateway intents enabled.
 Click the link the page gives you (Developer Portal → your app → **Bot**), turn on **Presence**, **Server Members** and **Message Content**, press **Save Changes**, then **Validate & connect** again.

+### Docker Troubleshooting

+- **"WEBUI_USERNAME is missing" error in logs:** Ensure you did not create the `docker-secrets` folder manually.
+The installer handles this to prevent permission conflicts between your host user and the container user.
+Re-run `bash scripts/docker-install.sh`.
+- **Docker Compose commands fail:** Ensure Docker and Docker Compose (v2) are installed.
+If using an older Ubuntu version, `apt install docker-compose-plugin` might be required.
+- **Cannot connect to Web UI on Docker:** Check if port `8088` is already in use by another service on your host, or blocked by a firewall (like UFW or iptables).
+- **Container restarts constantly:** View the live logs using `docker compose logs -f nighty`.
+The logs will specify if your `Nighty.exe` is missing or if the bot failed to start due to bad credentials.

 <details>
 <summary><b>Click to view advanced troubleshooting & bug fixes...</b></summary>